General Regulations

 • a cross-bow and arrow that is not authorized (click here to view Hunting with a Cross-bow)

-3. discharge a weapon at a big game animal while it is swimming.
+3. Discharge a weapon at a big game animal while it is swimming.

-4. discharge an arrow from a bow or cross-bow at big game, from, along or across a highway or road specified in Item 9 above in the General section on this page.
+4. Discharge an arrow from a bow or cross-bow at big game, from, along or across a highway or road specified in Item 9 above in the General section on this page.

 • in WMUs 400 – 446 where a pack dog may accompany a hunter if leashed, or within 50 m of the hunter and if under direct command and control.
 The dog is prohibited from tracking, scenting, pursuing or chasing big game, or